SciML/DiffEqDocs.jl/docs/src/getting_started.md

 #### Choosing a Solver Algorithm

-DifferentialEquations.jl has a method for choosing the default solver algorithm which will find an efficient method to solve your problem.
+DifferentialEquations.jl has a method for choosing the default solver algorithm, which will find an efficient method to solve your problem.
 To help users receive the right algorithm, DifferentialEquations.jl offers a method for choosing algorithms through hints.
-This default chooser utilizes the precisions of the number types and the keyword arguments (such as the tolerances) to select an algorithm.
-Additionally one can provide `alg_hints` to help choose good defaults using properties of the problem and necessary features for the solution.
+This default chooser utilizes the precision of the number types and the keyword arguments (such as the tolerances) to select an algorithm.
+Additionally, one can provide `alg_hints` to help choose good defaults using properties of the problem and necessary features for the solution.
 For example, if we have a stiff problem where we need high accuracy, but don't know the best stiff algorithm for this problem, we can use: